Places To Visit In Kolhapur That Will Leave You Amazed

 2. Rankala Lake

 Rankala Lake dates back to the 19th century and was constructed by the Chhatrapati king, Shivaji.
-It is one of the oldest lakes in Maharashtra.
+It is one of the oldest lakes in India.
 It is a serene spot, full of greenery and gusts of cool breezes, ideal for witnessing a gorgeous sunset.
 The lake has derived its name from the Rankabhairav temple, an ancient temple made in the middle of the lake.
 It is also one of the favourite tourist attractions for fun and adventure activities such as horse riding and boating.

-3. Chhatrapati Sahu Museum
+3. Chhatrapati Shahu Museum

 4. Maharaja’s Palace